 Send a letter to the Office of Administrative Hearings (OAH) at P.O.
 Box 42488, Olympia, WA 98504.

-An "administrative law judge" (or "ALJ") runs the hearing.
-Someone from DCS will be there.
-You may present evidence and question the DCS representative.
+An administrative law judge (ALJ) runs the hearing.
+Someone from DCS will also be there.
+You can give evidence and ask the DCS rep questions.

-Here are the only defenses you can use to ask the Law Judge (ALJ) to stop the license suspension:
+Here are the only defenses to the license suspension you can make to the ALJ:

 You are not the parent who owes child support.